Were Medieval Monks ‘Sinful’ Because of Their Filthy Gardening Habits?

-The study, published last week by a University of Cambridge-led team in the International Journal of Paleopathology, analyzed the remains of nineteen burials of Augustinian Friars and compared them to twenty-five burials from a local parish cemetery.
+The study, published last week by a University of Cambridge-led team in the International Journal of Paleopathology, analyzed the remains of 19 burials of Augustinian Friars and compared them with 25 burials from a local parish cemetery.
 The scientists took sediment from pelvis area of the remains and used micro-sieving and digital-light microscopy to identify the eggs of intestinal parasites.
-The results were somewhat astonishing.
-Despite the superior sanitation systems they enjoyed, 58 percent of the monks showed evidence of roundworm and whipworm infection.
+The results were astonishing.
+Despite the superior sanitation systems the monks enjoyed, 58 percent of them showed evidence of roundworm and whipworm infection.
 Only 32 percent of the lay people buried in the parish cemetery of the now demolished All Saints by the Castle, however, were infected with the same parasites.
-As Dr. Piers Mitchell, archeologist, infections disease expert, and the lead author of the study, put it, “The friars of medieval Cambridge appear to have been riddled with parasites.”
+As Dr. Piers Mitchell, archaeologist, infectious disease expert, and the lead author of the study, put it, “The friars of medieval Cambridge appear to have been riddled with parasites.”

 Given that parasites are spread by poor sanitation and fecal matter, these results were unexpected.
 It is likely (though further research is needed to confirm this) that the Augustinian friars had some form of running water that was used for sanitation purposes.
-Lay people, by contrast, only had access to cesspit style toilets or, to put it more crudely, holes in the ground.
+Lay people, by contrast, only had access to cesspit style toilets—holes in the ground, basically.
 Given that parasitic infections are spread hand to mouth by ingesting contaminated fecal matter, it’s surprising that the monks outpaced their lay counterparts in infection rates.

 Mitchell suggested one possible explanation to Science Direct, “the friars manured their vegetable gardens with human faeces, [which was] not unusual in the medieval period, and this may have led to repeated infection with the worms.”
 The study also identifies the pig excrement fertilizer sometimes used in gardens as another potential source of contamination (pigs can also be infected with roundworm).
 These fertilizing methods, the team suggests in the article, “might have led to higher infection rates” among the friars.